achankra/cnpe/lesson9/README.md

-# Lesson 9 – Event-Driven Automation
+# Lesson 9 – Automation Demo: Event-Driven Pipelines
-**Automation Demo: Event-Driven Pipelines**

 This lesson demonstrates how modern platform teams use **event-driven pipelines** to decouple systems, scale automation, and avoid tight integrations between tools.

 The demo shows how a **single deployment event** can trigger multiple independent automations — including **automated issue creation** — without modifying the original producer.

----

 ## Learning Objectives